Reading Readers’ Needs

 BAPS is not the OG of non-state groups building astonishing religious monuments in the modern era.
 That title rests with the Bahai.
 The oldest extant Bahai house of worship dates back to 1953.
 Since then, the Bahai have built many masterpieces, including the Santiago Bahai Temple and the Lotus Temple in Delhi.

 Such architectural feats make you think of tens of millions of wealthy followers.
 The reality is more modest and hence more impressive.
 “After over 100 years of growth, the organization [behind the Akshardham temples] has … over 1 million followers” (BAPS website).
 The Bahai have more followers (~ 8 million at the maximum), but they have been relentlessly persecuted over the last century.
-It makes me wonder what we could accomplish if more of us came together.
+All of this makes me wonder what we could accomplish if more of us came together.

 p.s.
 The flip side is the harm that relatively small groups of people can impose on the world.
 For instance, the Taliban forces are no more than a couple of hundred thousand.